 So.
 You came here for an answer, right?
 Or maybe you don’t even know what this site is about.
 Anyways, I hope you leave feeling like you have just learned something worth knowing.
 There are a lot of people dealing with what I’m about to discuss, and they painfully hide it each and everyday–spinning on an endless carousel.
 As my story begins, the past couple years no one had known that anything was wrong with me, except for a few of my closest friends who even still knew little about the magnitude of my condition.
 The following video is a documentary I created for people dealing with the same lip condition that I have been dealing with for the past four years.
 It has been a great struggle, and by the determination and constant reminder of never having to look at chapstick again, I am making it through!
 What I am talking about is a condition that I am going to call peeling lips.
 Its real name is Exfoliative Cheilitis.
 However most doctors and dermatologists seem to be unaware of this name.
 Every doctor I visited never once mentioned this name to me; and they usually prescribe some horrible ointment that does nothing but make it worse.
 As it stands, most people would never let their lips get like I did to cure them mainly because the embarrassment is so strong that unless they are one-hundred percent sure it’s going to work they see no use in trying–which is why so many people dealing with this believe it’s incurable.
 I’m here to give you that one-hundred percent.
 So what am I talking about?
 This is a condition in which the lips continue to grow skin, the skin dies, and then peels off–this happens daily for some people.
 That was the condition for me.
 Whole layers of skin would turn white and dead looking and then just rub off every morning when I took a shower, and it would build up during the day, it was embarrassing and a constant quick where’s a mirror, did she just see me do that, do I have my chapstick with me?, what about my tube of ointment–oh no now I won’t make it through work!
 It was horrible!
 So here is my answer to those crusty, peeling, flaking, chapped, cracking, embarrassing lips.
 Keep in mind this condition is not a disease.
 There is no allergic reaction to anything.
 There is no vitamin deficiency going on.
 You do not have a virus.
 You didn’t catch an STD.
 Put simply, the lip skin just heals differently than the rest of the skin, and if you continue to peel off that seemingly dead skin you are only making it worse.
 Take a look at my documentary below, and then continue on to watch me battle through and beat peeling lips for good.
 Oh yeah, and stop wasting your money on those dermatologist appointments, they won’t get you anywhere with this condition.
-(Legal stuff I am required to say to not get my blog taken down: I am not a doctor, so make sure you do what your doctor says!
-Also take this advise at your own risk, and, since I haven’t gotten a “degree” in medicine, I can’t possibly know anything!)
+By the way, I’m not a doctor, so take my advice as is.

 My Story – the Beginning…